pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1750942440242/8809f2bd-ea27-410c-8b4f-3edbbae332a2.gif align="center")

 What happened?
 Where did they go missing?
-Well it turns, out some crates actually build successfully for non-standard targets like `loongarch64-Linux` & `riscv64-Linux` but fail for the regular aarch64/x86\_64
+Well it turns out, some crates actually build successfully for non-standard targets like `loongarch64-Linux` & `riscv64-Linux` but fail for the regular aarch64/x86\_64

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1750943280327/83353900-4b76-464a-90fb-043df81dea76.png align="center")

-The reason, as it turns out, are build hooks/scripts that trigger for the standard targets but not for the others.
+The reason, as it turns out again, are build hooks/scripts that trigger for the standard targets but not for the others.
 You can see what crate built for what target here: [https://github.com/pkgforge-cargo/builder/blob/main/data/CRATES\_BUILT.json](https://github.com/pkgforge-cargo/builder/blob/main/data/CRATES_BUILT.json)

 ---